What is a cover board, and what are the benefits of the most specified cover board types?

 Article

-Roof cover board is positioned below the waterproofing layer and above the insulation of a low slope roof build up.
+Roof cover board is positioned below the waterproofing layer and above the insulation of a flat roof build up.
 The composition of the cover board, and the type of roofing system, will determine the performance benefits it can help bring to the roof.
 As we shall explore in this blog, the most specified types can bring benefits by adding resilience to both the waterproofing layer above and the insulation below and helping provide the roof with an additional layer of fire resistance.

 A cover board should not be confused with a ‘roof board’, which may be of a similar type but takes up a different position within the flat roof build-up.
 We will consider the difference between these two applications in terms of installation and performance.
 We will follow this by examining the types of roof and cover boards by the material used for their manufacture.